What is the full form of LLP?

 Advantages of LLP

-- It is distinct from its partners, or partners are distinct from the company.
+- It is distinct from its partners, or partners are different from the company.
 No one can contact property rights if a business causes massive casualties.
 Only the sum they invested in companies will be affected.

 - There should be at least two partners, at least one of whom should be a citizen of India, but the maximum number of partners is not restricted and foreign partners are also permitted.